dapphub/dapptools/src/smt-hs/readme.md

 Blade is an opinionated smt2 abstraction layer focused on the construction of strongly typed combinators for both the consumption and production of smt2-lib strings.

-Blade takes the view that direct access to and control over the raw smt representation greatly simplifies query optimisation and debugging.
+Direct access to and control over the raw smt representation greatly simplifies query optimisation and debugging.
 For this reason blade focuses on providing facilities that make this approach as safe and ergonomic as possible.

 Queries in blade are constructed by combining fragments of (potentially parameterized) smt2.
 These fragments are parsed and typechecked at compile time and used to direct typesystem